devasworski/cr_week8_test/README.md

 ### Knows Issues:
 1. The `robot_expression_prediction` service does interrupt after one serice request, leaving the project to show only the robot interpretation of the first scenario.
-2. The scenario with the ID 1 is not listed to by the subscribers, therfore the first scenario processed and interpreted by the robot has the ID 2.
+2. The scenario with the ID 1 is not listed to by the `perception_filter`node, therfore the first scenario processed and interpreted by the robot has the ID 2.
+The issue arises from the usage of the `ApproximateTimeSynchronizer` which syncronises the incoming `human_info` publisher and the `object_info` publisher.
+The synconisation during initialisation seems to always fail.